-Why we are here: We've launched this 501(c)(3) non-profit organization to support the families of children facing a cancer diagnosis.
-Our mission is to support families who choose to pursue a truly integrative approach to cancer treatment - one that combines the best that conventional medicine and natural medicine have to offer.
-Evidence based treatments combined with complementary therapies can reduce side effects and improve effectiveness; ultimately improving quality of life and prognosis.
-Unfortunately, some complementary therapies and treatments are often not covered by traditional insurance policies.
+Why We Are Here We exist to support families who choose to pursue a truly integrative approach to cancer treatment - one that combines the best that conventional medicine and natural medicine have to offer.
+An evidence based integrative approach to cancer has the potential to reduce side effects and improve effectiveness; ultimately improving both quality of life and prognosis.
+Unfortunately, some complementary therapies and treatments are not covered by traditional insurance policies.

-CRT benefits the following: Children who have been diagnosed with cancer and are in need of financial support associated with their treatment plans, such as: travel expenses, supplements, clinical appointments, etc.
+Cancer Response Team Benefits the Following Children who have been diagnosed with cancer and are in need of financial support associated with their treatment plans, such as (but not limited to): naturopathic visits, supplements, IV-nutrition, oncology massage, child life services, chiropractic care, nutritional counseling and travel expenses.

 CRT is a celebration of Ashley’s life.
 This is her gift to the world.